Public launch

 Encodings

-The same rules turned into machine-readable form — every value cites a section, every clause is dated, formulas are executable.
+We turn the same rules into machine-readable form — every value cites a section, every clause is dated, formulas are executable.
 Compiles to native code; runs anywhere.

 • · Cited — every value traces to a statute